xsolla/xsolla-login-js-sdk/README.md

 <script type="text/javascript">
 XL.init({
   projectId: '{Login projectId}',
-  loginUrl: '{loginUrl}',
+  callbackUrl: '{callbackUrl}',
   locale: 'en_US',
-  onlyWidgets: true,
   fields: 'email'
 });
 </script>
 ```
-Parameter | Decsription
+Parameter | Description
 ------------|----
 `projectId` | Login ID from Publisher Account. **Required**.
-`loginUrl` | URL to redirect the user to after authentication.
+`callbackUrl` | URL to redirect the user to after authentication.
 Must be identical to **Callback URL** specified in Publisher Account in Login settings. **Required** if there are several Callback URLs.
 `locale` | User regional settings.
-`onlyWidgets` | Whether the Login Widget UI is used. *true* by default.
 `fields` | List of parameters required to complete the registration, separated by commas.
 `theme` | URL with the widget styles file.
 If the value is empty, styles uploaded to Publisher Account are used.
+`popupBackgroundColor` | Background color in the fullscreen mode.
+The value can be in any of the CSS color formats.
+Default is 'rgba(50, 150, 150, 0.1)'.
+`iframeZIndex` | Specifies the stack order of the widget.
+Default is '1000000'.

 ## Step 3